Skip to content

 Script Execution

-AppManager can execute arbitrary Python scripts with proper environment setup:
+AppManager can execute an app entrypoint module with proper environment setup:

 from mpos import AppManager